khsrali/LTB-Symm/docs/source/example2symmetry.rst

 .. sm.load('out_1.08_2AA', 'Symm_.npz')

-And we can simply check (up to the numerical error defined by ``ftol``) if they make sense, by taking the square
+And we can simply check (up to the false tolerance error set by ``ftol``) if they make sense, by taking the square

 .. code:: ipython3